Home » Kaddish

 The Yahrtzeit Anniversary

-Another custom that descendants, relatives, and friends of the departed can fulfill is to complete a tractate or Order of Mishnah in time for the yahrzeit.
-The reason for this practice stretches back to the great codifier of Jewish law, R. Yosef Karo, who explained that the letters of the word “Mishnah” are identical with those of “Neshama” (soul).
+There is a another custom fulfilled on a Yahrzeit aside from the Kaddish prayer for the dead, which is learning mishnayos for deceased loved ones.
+Descendants, relatives, and friends of the departed can complete a tractate or Order of Mishnah in time for the yahrzeit.
+The reason for this practice of learning mishnayos for Yahrzeit extends back to the great codifier of Jewish law, R. Yosef Karo, who explained that the letters of the word “Mishnah” are identical with those of “Neshama” (soul).
 Through the learning of the holy words of Mishnayos, a ladder of sorts is formed for the soul to climb to ever higher spiritual heights.
-In this area as well, Rebbe Meir Baal Haness Charities can help by arranging for Torah scholars to complete Mishnayos on the yahrtzeit of a loved one.
+This is the deeper meaning of learning mishnayos for Yahrzeit.
+Of course, learning mishnayos for deceased family members also brings all the merits associated with any Torah learning, bringing an elevation of their soul.
+In this area as well, Rebbe Meir Baal Haness Charities can help fulfill this custom of learning mishnayos for Yahrzeit by arranging for Torah scholars to complete Mishnayos on the yahrtzeit of a loved one.

 Eternalize the Yarhtzeit of a Loved One